belozersky321/PhyloBench/README.md

 Step 5: create subalignments
 -----
-Run `selection.py`.

-...
+Run `selection.py` three times to generate subalignments of 15, 30 and 45 sequences each.

+    python2.7 ../Scripts selection.py 15
+    python2.7 ../Scripts selection.py 30
+    python2.7 ../Scripts selection.py 45

 Combined sets
 -----
 The above steps 1–5 create alignments of one species set.
 To create Combined sets of alignments of 15, 30 and 45 each, the script `pfs-c.py` was used.
-In this script, it a number of parameters of the current version of Phylobench are fixed.
+In this script, several parameters of the current version of Phylobench are fixed.
 These parameters are:
- * the lists of archaeal, bacterial and eukaryotic species sets
+ * the lists of archaeal, bacterial and eukaryotic species sets and their short names: archaeal sets are "AG" and "AR", beacterial are "AC", "FI", "OB" and "PB", and eukaryotic are "AS", "CH", "EB", "FB", "MA" and "ST";
  * the numbers of "only bacterial", "only eukaryotic" and "universal" Pfam families to select, each is 325 Edit this script to change these settings.

+The script `pfs-c.py` must be run from the main working directory, which is parent to all directories of the species sets.

+`python2.7 Scripts/pfs-c.py`

+The result is the folder "Combined" with three subfolders, with 15- 30- and 45-sequence alignments.